Franciaya/open_banking_assessment/README.md

 # Components
-The project consists of the following components:<br>
+The task consists of the following components:<br>

 Configuration Management: Configuration settings are stored in the config.ini file, allowing easy customization of database connections, data processing parameters, and other settings.<br>